ssp21/ssp21-spec/ssp21.md

 * A single handshake pattern is used, therefore the concept of handshake patterns have been removed entirely.
 * Modifying Noise to support authentication only (handshake and session)
 * Message identifiers to make session renegotiation possible on serial networks
-* Initiator-specified cipher suites to allow masters to specify sets of cryptographic algorithms
+* Masters can specify sets of cryptographic algorithms
 * Selecting a specific handshake mode that will be used in all applications
 * Definitions for handshake payload data including relative time bases and certificate formats
 * Static public keys are always transmitted as part of a certificate

+## Terminology

+The key agreement handshake in SSP21 is a request-reply protocol, thus are two parties: an *initiator* and a *responder*.
+Normally, the initiator is expected to be the SCADA master, and the responder is expected to be an outstation.
+It's perfectly possible, however, to flip this relationship in certain circumstances, and have the outstation initiate the key agreement.
+To preserve the generality of the specification the terms initiator and responder are used in place of master and outstation.

 ## Algorithms

 SSP21 uses a number of cryptographic algorithms.
 They are described here within the context of the functionality they provide.
-SSP21 initially specifies a smaller subset of algorithms available in Noise.
+The initial SSP21 specification contains a minimal subset of algorithms, but the protocol is capable of extension.

 The following notation will be used in algorithm pseudo-code: